dinertekeshan/RecruitmentCS/README.md

 While employers enter the positions (open vacancies) they open for applicants.
 For now the insert, update, delete and get methods are developed and with basic html files are used.

-In the next step I will develop a method for the Employers such that there will be an email sending button.
+In the Version 2 I developed a function for the Employers such that there is an email sending button "publishedCandidates".
-In the RecruitmentCSManagement.py button will be a function running to send emails for the suitable Applicants.
+In the RecruitmentCSManagement.py publishedCandidates function running to send emails for the suitable Applicants.
-There are conditions both for Employers and Applicants to be suitable for each other.
+There are conditions" both for Employers and Applicants to be suitable to each other.
-And these are "Position" and "City".
+And these are; "item_candidate.position == my_data_employer.position
+and item_candidate.city == my_data_employer.city
+and item_candidate.is_active.
-There will be a general chart for both Employers and Applicants separately.
+In the Version 3 there will be a general chart for both Employers and Applicants separately.

 In this web project Python Flask and MSSQL server is used.

+#SqlAlchemy Database Configuration With MSSQL server
+app.config['SQLALCHEMY_DATABASE_URI'] = 'mssql+pyodbc://username:psw@servername/DBname?driver=SQL+Server'
+app.config['SQLALCHEMY_TRACK_MODIFICATIONS'] = False

+pip install Flask
+pip install Flask-SQLAlchemy
+pip install pyodbc
+pip install Flask-Mail